Medieval Serfdom of Roman origin

 On a social level these festivals also played a key role in asserting and maintaining the continuity of village life, this was in particular important for the more remote villages, which were of course most of them in a time of very limited transport.

-The all important Christian Easter became the catalyst for a more scientific approach to the measurement of time.
+The all-important Christian Easter became the catalyst for a more scientific approach to the measurement of time.
 It was Dionysus (before 556) who came up with the idea to start counting the years based on Christian principles rather than pagan traditions linked to the seasons.
-He was the first to suggest to use the start counting the years based on the year that Jesus was born.
+He was the first to suggest using the start counting the years based on the year that Jesus was born.
 Bede became an important proponent from the AD chronology and by the 8th century the AD concept also started to appear in secular chronology.

 It wasn’t until the High Middle Ages, when the works of Aristotle were rediscovered that more rigour became involved in time measure and for the first implemented.
 Aristotle had stated that time was a linear process and needed to be observed in an objective way and not on subjective interpretations or based on what people experienced.
 Initially these ideas received strong opposition of the Church as they saw time totally in the hands of God and that humans should not mess with that.

 Suddenly time measurements were implemented for many jobs and activities such as council meetings, church sermons, university lectures, praying hours in monasteries.
 However, outside the cities where time was measured life very much maintained to evolve around daylight and seasons both in respect of the farmers and the rural nobility.
 Goethe noted in 1785 that the townspeople of Verona still measured units in the day in accordance with the seasons rather than in accordance with mechanical clocks.
-6
+[6.
+Understanding the Middle Ages, Herald Kleinschmidt, 2000, p 25-28]

 From Germanic to Christian calendar